 Friends of Scouting Coordinator: Open

-Popcorn Kernal: Judy Kasprzyk
+Popcorn Kernal: Jennifer Lewis

-Blue & Gold Coordinator(s): (In February): Eliza Inngs
+Blue & Gold Coordinator(s): (In February):

-Pinewood Derby Coordinator: (In March): Matt Gaudette
+Pinewood Derby Coordinator: (In March): Lindsay Hawes

-Scouting for Food Coordinator: (In Feb/March): Open
+Scouting for Food Coordinator: (In Feb/March): Trevor Humphrey

 End-of-Year Pack Meeting Coordinator: (In May/June): Open